Scott Pilgrim Vs. The World

 “Scott Pilgrim, I think, was actually kind of a good movie.
 But none of you guys went!
 And you didn’t tell your friends to go!
 But, you know, it happens.”

 Universal acquired the big screen rights to the Scott Pilgrim graphic novel series by Bryan Lee O’Malley when the first installment was published in 2004.
 The studio courted Edgar Wright, who had just directed his first feature Shaun of the Dead (2004) and he signed onto the project.
 Wright was committed to helm Hot Fuzz (2007) before Scott Pilgrim vs. the World and eventually development and casting began to move forward in 2008.

-Universal financed Scott Pilgrim Vs. The World with a small amount of capital from Relativity Media.
-The gross budget was near $85 million and after Canadian tax rebates, Universal reported the net cost at $60 million.
-Scott Pilgrim Vs. The World was one of the many movies that led to Universal Pictures Chairman Marc Shmuger being fired in October 2009 after a string of flops, including Duplicity, Land of the Lost, Funny People and the completely irresponsible budgets for the as of yet to be released The Wolfman, Robin Hood, Scott Pilgrim Vs The World and Green Zone.
+The budget for Scott Pilgrim Vs. The World was $60 million after Canadian tax rebates and Universal financed with a small amount of capital from Relativity Media.
+Scott Pilgrim was one of the many movies that led to Universal Pictures Chairman Marc Shmuger being fired in October 2009 after a string of flops, including Duplicity, Land of the Lost, Funny People and the completely irresponsible budgets for the as of yet to be released The Wolfman, Robin Hood, Scott Pilgrim Vs The World and Green Zone.

 During the overseas release, Scott Pilgrim vs. the World pulled in a disappointing $8.4 million from the UK and was then dumped in most markets.
 The overseas cume was just $16.1M.
 The worldwide gross was $47.6M and Universal would see returned about $26.1M after theaters take their percentage of the gross — which would leave much of the P&A expenses in the red and the theatrical receipts would not dent the budget.